eslint/rfcs/designs/2019-worker-threads/README.md

 - `128` ... the denominator to estimate the proper `concurrency` option value.
 - `16` ... concurrency for non-blocking IO.

-Those values are changeable by measuring performance in real.
+The current values are improvised values.
+We may find more proper values by measuring performance.

 #### Performance